apache/couchdb-pkg/README-SNAP.md

 sudo snap install snapcraft --classic
 ```

-If you run snapcraft on your base system it will start either a mutlipass or lxd
+If you run snapcraft on your base system it will start either a `multipass` or `lxd`
 container and execute the installation within there.

 This can be tedious if errors occur.
 An alternative is to create your own lxd